 Interpretation of Theme (20 points)

-How closely the piece relates to the theme (HEROES AROUND ME.), based on the artwork itself and the artist statement
+How closely the piece relates to the theme (LOOK WITHIN), based on the artwork itself and the artist statement

 Artistic Merit/Creativity(10 points)